Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 8. Narrations about the superiority of Berry trees.

-10. Narrations describing that the prophet used the public bathroom to take a bath.
+10. Narrations that describe that the Prophet used the public bathroom to take a bath.

 11. Narrations that go against the clear sunnah, for instance, the narration that says that anyone with the name of Ahmad and Muhammad would not go to hellfire.